-Gerri B. Sinclair

-Vancouver, British Columbia Canada

-Director since April 26, 2005

-Ms. Sinclair is a Corporate Director.
+Gerri B. Sinclair Vancouver, British Columbia Canada Director since April 26, 2005 Ms. Sinclair is a Corporate Director.
 She was the Executive Director, Centre for Digital Media at Great Northern Way Campus (academic institution) from November 2006 to August 2010.
 Ms. Sinclair is also a Strategic Consultant (consulting services) to government and industry, specializing in the areas of telecommunication and emerging technologies.
 From 2002 to 2004 she was the General Manager of MSN.ca.
 From 2001 to 2002, Ms. Sinclair was President of B.C.
 Premier's Technology Council.
-Ms. Sinclair also serves on the boards of The Social Sciences and Humanities Research Council of Canada and the Digibe Industry Association.
+She was also the founder and CEO of NCompass Labs, an internet technology start-up company acquired by Microsoft in 2001.
+Ms Sinclair currently serves on the boards of The Social Sciences and Humanities Research Council of Canada, the Vancouver Airport Authority and the DigiBC - The Digital Media and Wireless Association of BC.